How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Step 6 - Check Intersections Last:

-After adding your answers, review all intersecting runs to confirm there are no logical contradictions.
 If you find one, trace back to where the contradiction started and try again.

 Beginner Strategies